 You should keep the following issues and notes in mind:

-A launchd daemon is installed, and it includes MySQL configuration options.
+Launchd: A launchd daemon is installed that alters MySQL configuration options.
 Consider editing it if needed, see the documentation below for additional information.
 Also, macOS 10.10 removed startup item support in favor of launchd daemons.
 The optional MySQL preference pane under macOS System Preferences uses the launchd daemon.

 mysqluser to own the MySQL directory and data.
 You can do this through the Directory Utility, and the